Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 171,400 jobs in the United States for Cytotechnologist.
+In the United States, there were 171,400 jobs for Cytotechnologist in 2016.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytotechnologist by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 The states with the most job growth for Cytotechnologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.